bpelto/bpelto.github.io/glacier_catalogue/index.md

     <figcaption> The terminus of the Bridge Glacier in July 2021.
 The glacier is still actively calving, but is nearing the end of the lake, and will soon likely be a land-terminating glacier.  </figcaption>
 </figure>

-### Garibaldi Ne&eacute;ve&eacute; Traverse Glaciers
+### Garibaldi N&eacute;v&eacute; Traverse Glaciers

-On the Garibaldi Ne&eacute;ve&eacute; Traverse, I crossed five glaciers, the Garibaldi, Bishop, North Pitt, Warren, and Sentinel glaciers.
+On the Garibaldi N&eacute;v&eacute; Traverse, I crossed five glaciers, the Garibaldi, Bishop, North Pitt, Warren, and Sentinel glaciers.

 - Garibaldi Glacier
 - Bishop Glacier